chenggroup/ai2-kit/_sources/doc/manual/cll-workflow.md

   train:
     deepmd:  # deepmd parameter configuration
       model_num: 4
       # The data used in this example has not been labeled, so it needs to be configured here.
-If there is an existing labeled deepmd/npy dataset, you can specify it here
+      # If there is an existing labeled deepmd/npy dataset, you can specify it here.
       init_dataset: [ ]
       input_template:
         model: